chrisgit/chrisgit.github.io/_posts/2018-01-07-nodejs-mocha-mock-require.md

 The plugin requires libraries that are only available when it is running in the context of the Nodejs Web server but my goal is to give the plugin a full suite of unit tests.
 <!--more-->

+[mock-require](https://www.npmjs.com/package/mock-require) is a library that allows us to bypass the normal loading mechanism for Node, why would you want to do that?
+Read on ...

 ## The problem
 Lets start with a basic calculator file